Unity-Technologies/ml-agents/docs/Learning-Environment-On-Demand-Decision.md

  the agent when to request a decision and when to request an action.
  To do so, call the following methods on your agent component.
-   * `RequestDecision()` Call this method to signal the agent that it must collect his observations and ask the brain for a decision at the next step of the simulation.
+   * `RequestDecision()` Call this method to signal the agent that it must collect its observations and ask the brain for a decision at the next step of the simulation.
 Note that when an agent requests a decision, it will also request an action automatically (This is to ensure that all decisions lead to an action during training)
-   * `RequestAction()` Call this method to signal the agent that it must reuse his previous action at the next step of the simulation.
+   * `RequestAction()` Call this method to signal the agent that it must reuse its previous action at the next step of the simulation.
 The Agent will not ask the brain for a new decision, it will just call `AgentAct()` with the same action.